 It was 4:30 am and I could feel a sore throat coming on.
 Of course, I have to go stand in line.
 It’s raining.
 Its Record Store Day: Black Friday.
 Because one day a year going nuts on RSD wasn’t enough.
 Don’t get me wrong, I love that the folks at RSD got together and decided what better way to save an industry, make an unofficial holiday out of it.
 It’s great because you have several bands releasing or rereleasing classics and improved versions of an album.
 And now its on Black Friday as well.

 I was on the hunt for Press The Eject and Hand Me the Tape by Bauhaus.
 This live record had only been available as a free second LP with the Limited Edition of their 1982 release “The Sky’s Gone Out”.
+That was many years ago.
 Later it was released as a single album.
-It also had not been officially released in the US.
+It also had not been officially released in the US until now.
 For the 40th anniversary colored vinyl releases, a limited edition colored vinyl was available.
-I was luck, I got one of the few copies that had showed up.
+I was lucky, I got one of the few copies that had showed up.
 I also picked up Bauhaus Bela Sessions.
-I was very tired and feeling ill, and slowly snaking back out of the store when at the end, I spied a classic from my childhood: Talking Heads Remain In Light album.
+I was very tired and feeling ill, and slowly weaving back out of the store when at the end, I spied a classic from my childhood: Talking Heads “Remain In Light“ album.
 And it had a limited edition, 5500 run on ruby red release.